MartincoitNetworks/SCIONWorkshop/Workshop60Minutes.md

 scion showpaths 19-ffaa:0:1303
 ```

 *Why is there only one path back to 19-ffaa:0:1303?* Hint: How many attachment links does your host have to the upstream AS?

-Let's do a more complicated path.
-19-ffaa:0:1301 is just a single hop from the upstream AP but has some additional paths with more hops.
+Refer back to the network map https://www.scionlab.org/topology.png.

+### Showpaths - Going Further

+Let's go a little further into the network reaching the Magdeburg Core at ffaa:0:1301.

 Before you run the command, think for a moment how many paths there might be from your AS to ffaa:0:1301 (Magdeburg Core).
 Take a look at the SCIONLab topology  https://www.scionlab.org/topology.png and trace out all the paths between your from your AS AP (ffaa:0:1303) to ffaa:0:1303. *Not all the paths may be within your ISD.
 There may be paths that go via other ISDs*